Blazing Chrome: Gameplay

+Blazing Chrome AC

+This arcade version adds the playable character Zaku from Oniken, another game by JoyMasher.
+Zaku plays more like a melee character but can throw long range grenades.
+Motoaki Furukawa, the music composer of Konami's Super Contra, composed a new soundtrack for this version.

 Development

 Blazing Chrome was developed by Brazilian game studio JoyMasher.
-The game was announced for PC through a trailer released on March 14, 2018.
-In April 2018, a game demo of Blazing Chrome was featured at PAX East 2018, showing off the game's mechanics.
+After the first trailer for the game was released in March 2018, a game demo of Blazing Chrome was featured at PAX East 2018 held in April, showing off the game's mechanics.
 The Arcade Crew released a gameplay preview on June 28, showing two players riding hoverbikes and fighting enemies on a train.
-An Xbox One version was announced on March 18, along with a trailer showcasing the game's bosses.
-PlayStation 4 and Nintendo Switch versions were announced on November 14, with a planned release date of 2019.
-Blazing Chrome released on July 11, 2019, for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
-The game released for Amazon Luna on November 19, 2020.
+Blazing Chrome was released on July 11, 2019, for Windows, Nintendo Switch, PlayStation 4, and Xbox One, and later for Amazon Luna on November 19, 2020.

 JoyMasher primarily took inspiration from the Metal Slug and Contra games.
 Developer Danilo Dias, a fan of the games, wanted to combine the mechanical bosses of Metal Slug and the "speed and frenetic style" of Contra.
-The game's backgrounds were influenced by Irem games such as Gun Force 2, being designed to look "ruined and extremely detailed".
+The game's backgrounds were influenced by Irem games such as GunForce II, being designed to look "ruined and extremely detailed".